 - ambulation (walking) programs

 The need for custodial care does not, in and of itself, entitle someone to skilled nursing facility care.
-If the patient’s custodial and personal care needs are met through coverage based on the need for skilled nursing or rehabilitation, their custodial and personal care requirements will be addressed.
+However, suppose the patient’s custodial and personal care needs are met through coverage based on the need for skilled nursing or rehabilitation.
+In that case, their custodial and personal care requirements will be addressed.

 Types Of Long-Term Care At A Glance